zeynep-ali/past-skies/README.md

 You can use most weather apps to see what the weather is tomorrow; how about what it actually was yesterday, and whether the forecast got it right?
 This is a mobile app that brings together the actual weather from the past seven days alongside the weather now and the forecast for later.

-- **Yesterday's actual weather** — temperature, high/low, precipitation, wind
+- Yesterday's actual weather vs today's forecast, side by side — temperature, high/low, precipitation, wind
-- **Split hero card** — yesterday's actual side by side with today's forecast
-- **Hour by hour strip** — swipe left through the past 12 hours, right through the next 12.
-Each card is labelled Actual (past) or Forecast (future)
+- Hour by hour strip — swipe left through the past 12 hours, right through the next 12
-- **Forecast vs actual chart** — a two-line SVG graph overlaying the GFS model's prediction against what the analysis recorded
+- Forecast vs actual chart
-- **Precipitation chart** — appears automatically when there's rain in the window, comparing predicted vs recorded precipitation as a bar chart
+- Precipitation chart - appears when there's precipitation
-- **Past 7 days** — scrollable daily cards with icon, average temp, high/low, and rainfall
-- **7-day forecast** — upcoming days with precipitation probability
+- Past 7 days and future 7 day forecast
-- **City search** — search any city worldwide
+- City search — search any city worldwide
-- **GPS auto-detect** — loads your current location on open
+- GPS auto-detect — loads your current location on open
-- **°F / °C toggle**
+- °F / °C toggle
-- **Installable as a home screen app** on iPhone and Android via Safari/Chrome → Add to Home Screen
+- Installable as a home screen app on iPhone and Android via Safari/Chrome → Add to Home Screen

+---

+## How to install on your phone

+Past Skies works as a home screen app on both iPhone and Android — no app store required.
+It takes about 30 seconds.

+**iPhone** — open the link in Safari, tap the Share button, tap Add to Home Screen.
+(Must use Safari.)
+The app will appear on your home screen like any other app.
+Tap it to open.

+**Android** — open the link in Chrome, tap the three-dot menu, tap Add to Home Screen.

+### Sharing with someone else

+Just send them the link.
+When they open it, they can follow the steps above to install it.

 ---